-According to research, when the teeth move, small alterations can occur that affect the length and shape of the roots of those teeth, 98% of which can’t even be observed by the eye.
-In the other 2% of cases, when the change is observable to the eye, it’s still a natural consequence from using the orthodontic appliances, but it indicates that those particular patients are more prone to root resorption.
-In either case, orthodontically induced inflammatory root resorption (OIIRR), as the condition has been termed, is a real and legitimate potential consequence of using orthodontic appliances and should be taken into consideration when deciding how to proceed with one’s orthodontic care.
+According to research, when the teeth move, small alterations can occur that affect the length and shape of the roots of those teeth.
+98% of which can’t even be observed by the eye.
+In the other 2% of cases, when the change is observable to the eye.
+It’s still a natural consequence from using the orthodontic appliances, but it indicates that those particular patients are more prone to root resorption.
+In either case, orthodontically induced inflammatory root resorption (OIIRR).
+The condition has been termed, is a real and legitimate potential consequence of using orthodontic appliances and should be taken into consideration when deciding how to proceed with one’s orthodontic care.

 Other Root Resorption Risk Factors

 Genetics plays a role in the potential for root shortening as well.
 Root resorption can be passed down through a family’s genes.
-Therefore, if another member of your family has experienced root shortening from using dental appliances, or has been diagnosed with root resorption by an orthodontist, then you should notify your orthodontist right away, as you may genetically be more susceptible to root resorption happening to you too.
+Therefore, if another member of your family has experienced root shortening from using dental appliances, or has been diagnosed with root resorption by an orthodontist.
+You should notify your orthodontist right away, as you may genetically be more susceptible to root resorption happening to you too.

 Is It Any Different With Invisalign Aligners?

-Examining numerous case studies and clinical trials, Boyd discovered that clear aligners were associated with significantly improved periodontal health throughout treatment with minimal incidences of periodontal breakdowns, like root resorption, compared to standard fixed appliances.
-He found only one reported case of root resorption using clear aligners as compared with numerous incidents of root resorption occurring in patients with traditional fixed aligners.
-While increased occurrences of bone resorption, at a rate of about 1 millimeter per millimeter of tooth movement, is attributed to using traditional orthodontic appliances, Invisaligns apply much less torque in order to achieve tooth movement.
+Examining numerous case studies and clinical trials.
+Boyd discovered that clear aligners were associated with significantly improved periodontal health throughout treatment.
+With minimal incidences of periodontal breakdowns, like root resorption, compared to standard fixed appliances.
+He found only one reported case of root resorption using clear aligners.
+Compared with numerous incidents of root resorption occurring in patients with traditionally fixed aligners.
+While increased occurrences of bone resorption, at a rate of about 1 millimeter per millimeter of tooth movement, is attributed to using traditional orthodontic appliances, Invisalign apply much less torque in order to achieve tooth movement.
 This creates less mobility in the tooth, which in turn creates less potential for an enzyme reaction and subsequent inflammation.

 A Caveat: Gentler Isn’t Always Sufficient

-It is worth noting, however, that it is precisely the gentler nature of clear aligners which makes the less prone to causing root shortening that also makes them potentially less effective for many orthodontic uses.
+It is worth noting, however, that it is precisely the gentler nature of clear aligners.
+This makes them less prone to causing root shortening that also makes them potentially less effective for many orthodontic uses.
 Clear aligners are best for small, slow and gradual tooth movement without any other interfering orthodontic indications.
 For example, in cases where teeth have been removed and spaces between teeth must be closed, such a great degree of movement is necessary that even if clear aligners are used, the possibility of some measure of root resorption can’t be avoided.

 Can Root Shortening Be Treated or Prevented?